APRIL 2012

 • Kôjô: the close relationship between the actors and the audience is shown by these stage announcements, lavish ceremonies to commemorate various important events.
 In this case, all the stars of the cast assemble to celebrate the shûmei of Nakamura Matagorô III and his son Nakamura Kashô IV.

 • Kawatsura Hôgen Yakata: the epic "Yoshitsune and the Thousand Cherry Trees" ("Yoshitsune Senbon Zakura") features many characters around the famous general Yoshitsune, but none more memorable than a magic fox that takes the guise of Tadanobu, one of Yoshitsune's most trusted retainers.
 The fox wants to get close to a precious drum that Yoshitsune has made from the skins of his fox parents.
 In this excerpt from the longer play, the fox reveals his true identity with a series of spectacular stage tricks and Yoshitsune is moved to grant him the drum.
 Starring the new Nakamura Matagorô as the fox Tadanobu.
 Also featuring Nakamura Shibajaku and Nakamura Kichiemon as Shizuka Gozen and Minamoto no Yoshitsune.
-Featuring also the new Nakamura Kashô as Yoshitsune's retainer Kamei no Rokurô.
+Featuring also the new Nakamura Kashô as Yoshitsune's retainer Kamei Rokurô.

 • Source: Earphone Guide website